mgill2190/training/Resources/ngResource.md

 }
 ```

-You can always extend the factory for different usecases, as we can change the factory to allow for different HTTP methods or parameters.
+You can always extend the factory for different usecases, ie: different HTTP methods or parameters.
 For example we now require a `update` method which will PUT to the RESTful API

 ```js
 .factory('UserFactory', function ($resource) {